Are you a bearded dragon owner who’s planning a vacation?

 Pets are at their healthiest and happiest when their home and care stay as consistent as possible.

 A visiting pet sitter can come to your house and do everything as close as you do as possible.

-For a baby bearded dragon, some people suggest a pet sitter only needs to come once a week.
+Some people suggest a pet sitter only needs to come once a week for a baby bearded dragon.